Mary Cheke: Biography

-Born Mary Hill in Hampshire around 1532.
-Her father was Richard Hill (d.
+Born Mary Hill in Hampshire around 1532, her father was Richard Hill (d.
 1539), of Hartley Wintney; he had served as Sergeant of the Wine Cellar to Henry VIII.
 After her father's death, her mother remarried Sir John Mason.

 On 11 May 1547, she married Sir John Cheke of Mottistone Manor, an English classical scholar and statesman.
-They had at least three children, the sons, Henry, John, and Edward.
+They had at least three children: sons Henry, John, and Edward.
 After Mary Tudor became Queen in 1554, Mary Cheke's husband left England.
-From Calais, he requested of Sir John Harrington to look after his wife.
+From Calais, he requested John Harrington to look after his wife.
 John Cheke died in 1557.
-Late in 1558, Mary Cheke married Henry Macwilliam of Stambourne Hall, a royal pensioner, but retained the surname Cheke.
+Late in 1558, Mary Cheke married Henry Macwilliam of Stambourne Hall, a gentleman pensioner, but retained the title of Lady Cheke.

 She is remembered as an important attendant to Elizabeth I, and for a "witty poetic exchange" at her court.
 In the late 1590s, Harrington wrote an epigram with negative connotations regarding women in the Bible, and Cheke wrote back a lyrically-clever counter-epigram, "Erat quaedam mulier (a reply to John Harrington's poem, Erat quidem homo)".